Usage

 LLMs

-You can run aider --model XXX to launch aider with a specific model.
-Or, during your chat you can switch models with the in-chat /model command.
+Or you can run aider --model XXX to launch aider with another model.
+During your chat you can switch models with the in-chat /model command.

 Making changes